 Food protein-induced allergic proctocolitis (FPIAP) is a type of delayed inflammatory non-IgE mediated gut food allergy.
-Symptoms usually start at one to four weeks of age and range from having blood and/or mucous in bowel movements, to blood stained loose stools or diarrhoea.
+Symptoms usually start at one to four weeks of age and range from having blood, which is sometimes seen with mucous in bowel movements, to blood stained loose stools or diarrhoea.
 Infants with FPIAP are usually otherwise healthy and growing well.
-FPIAP mostly occurs in breastfed infants, but can also occur once a cow’s milk or soy based formula is commenced.
+FPIAP mostly occurs in breastfed infants, but can also occur once cow’s milk or soy based formula is commenced.
 The main triggers are cow’s milk or soy.

 Diagnosis of FPIAP

 Allergy tests (skin tests or blood tests for Immunoglobulin E [IgE] antibodies) are negative for infants with FPIAP and therefore not useful.

 - Excluding diagnosis of other causes of blood in bowel movements or blood stained diarrhoea, such as gastroenteritis, infections, anal fissures, or bowel malformations/anomaly.

 - If FPIAP is considered likely, then symptoms should resolve once the offending food/s are eliminated from the breastfeeding mother’s and/or infant’s diet.